owid/etl/docs/architecture/structure.md

 ## A compute graph

 The ETL is a compute graph, that uses a directed acyclic graph (DAG) to describe the dependencies between datasets.
-There are currently three types of nodes in the graph:
+There are currently three types of nodes in the graph: snapshots, datasets and grapher exports.

-- snapshots
-- datasets
-- grapher exports

 ### Snapshots